EFontesP90/LLSim5G/README.md

 Our open-source LLS is wholly programmed in Python language with a modular structure and flow process, according to Fig. 1.
-The first step of the simulation setup is the initialization of the parameters, such as simulation time, resolution, grid size, type and the number of users, the number of TNs, NTNs, and UAVs covering the desired service area, among multiple others, as defined in [Simulation Configuration](./Simulation COnfiguration.pdf).
+The first step of the simulation setup is the initialization of the parameters, such as simulation time, resolution, grid size, type and the number of users, the number of TNs, NTNs, and UAVs covering the desired service area, among multiple others, as defined in [SimulationConfiguration](./SimulationCOnfiguration.pdf).

 base stations (BSs), BSs’
  scenarios, and selection of the available modes, according to